WeSpeR: Computing non-linear shrinkage formulas for the weighted sample covariance

+Several issues have to be addressed to make this procedure possible to implement in practice: \begin{itemize} \item in step (1), we need to find the support $S_{\tilde F}$ of the asymptotic distribution $\tilde F$, knowing $\hat H$, $c$, and the weight distribution $D$.
+This is essential to define a discretization grid.
+We do not want to sample and diagonalize a large matrix $(n,n)$ to estimate the support $S_{\tilde F}$, so we are using an analytical procedure based on a theoretical result in \cite{Couillet2015}, developed in the next section, to determine $S_{\tilde F}$, \item use a suitable loss $\ell(\tilde F(c, \hat H), F)$, \item compute analytically the necessary derivatives in the procedure to enable the minimization over $\tau$. \end{itemize}

+We present the general theoretical method to find the asymptotic support $S_{F}$ in function of $H$, $c$, and $D$.
+Then, we precisely detail the algorithm and its derivatives step by step.

-\section{Identification of $S_F$}
+\subsection{Identification of $S_F$}

-The purpose of this section is to find the support of $F$, denoted $S_F$.
+The purpose of this section is to find the support of $F$, denoted $S_F$, using a theoretical result developed and proved in \cite{Couillet2015}.
 The idea is to use one or several well-chosen real functions, easy to compute, and deduce the border of $S_F$ from the zero's of their derivatives.
 This method do not rely on sampling any weighted sample matrix and can detect even very small spectral gaps.

+The theorems are given using the setting and notation of this work for coherence, and in a way to make the implementation straightforward.

 Let us start where the support of the weight distribution, denoted $S_D$, is convex.